How to make a plum cake in the shared culinary tradition of Austria and Germany.

 - 10 inch springform pan.
 This size is best suited for the quantity of ingredients of this recipe.

 - Plums.
 Use fresh, ripe fruit for best results.
 See below for tips.
-In the picture above these are Zwetschgen, red plums.
+In the picture above these are Pflaumen, red plums.

 - Eggs.
 German eggs are smaller than those sold in the US, so avoid using extra large eggs in this recipe.

 - Sugar.
-Brown sugar contributes a depth of flavor to the batter as well as sweetness.
+While typically white refined sugar is used, brown sugar contributes a depth of flavor to the batter as well as sweetness.
 It also gives the batter a darker color.
 Vanilla sugar (white sugar infused with vanilla) is also a popular choice in which case the batter is much lighter.

 - Butter.
 Traditionally used in the batter.
 If your plums are not very juicy you can substitute half the butter called for with olive oil and the cake will have moister texture in result.